john-science/csv2map/README.md

 This tool has grown out of the need to occasionally look at geographic point data.
 There are obviously many ways to do that, but I found this script to be the fastest.

-To the student, this file will also serve as an inroductory example of object-oriented programming in Python.
+To the student, this file will also serve as an introductory example of object-oriented programming in Python.

 ## Input file formatting
 The only thing absolutely required by this script is that the input CSV file has at least two columns: lat and long.
 The script is forgiving as to the spelling of these names: Lat, lat, Latitude, Lon, long, Longitude, LongITUdE, et cetera.